Connor Ratliff: UCB Theatre and The Chris Gethard Show

 After moving to New York, Ratliff began working at the UCB Theatre East, where he performed weekly Friday nights with the improv troupe The Stepfathers, and performed Sunday nights in the theatre's longest running show, ASSSSCAT 3000.
 He also wrote and performed on The Chris Gethard Show throughout its run as both a stage show and its many iterations on Manhattan Neighborhood Network, Fusion, and TruTV.
 During its run, he launched a 2012 Presidential campaign and debated Jimmy McMillan, contributed short films with award-winning artist Maelle Doliveux as The Lone Cornmeal Machine, and served as a warm up comedian and panelist.

 The George Lucas Talk Show

 In 2014, Connor Ratliff began hosting a live talk show where he appears as George Lucas, the creator of Star Wars, and he interviews real guests as themselves in a panel format.
 He is joined by sidekick Star Wars characters: initially Jar Jar Binks, played by comedian Shaun Diston, and in current shows, Watto, played by Griffin Newman.
-The show was performed monthly live on stage at the Upright Citizens Brigade Theatre before the COVID 19 pandemic, and since May 4, 2020 has been performing live on Twitch, first on Planet Scum and currently on Paul Scheer's channel Friendzone, as well as resuming live performances at theaters across the United States.
+The show was performed monthly live on stage at the Upright Citizens Brigade Theatre until the COVID 19 pandemic forced the venue to close.
+On May 4, 2020, the show resumed as a live broadcast on Twitch, first on Planet Scum and then on Paul Scheer's channel Friendzone, and was performed remotely until the stage show format was revived in June of 2022.

 In 2024 the documentary I'm "George Lucas": A Connor Ratliff Story premiered at the Slamdance Film Festival.